lorlouis/RpolCalc/README.md

-# RpolCalc a powerfull reverse polish notation calculator
+# RpolCalc a powerful reverse polish notation calculator

 ## How do you use this?
 This calculator evaluates expressions written according to the postfix notation